 A collaborative project with Ingham Institute of Applied Medical Research and funded by Community of Christ evaluating a staff training program.

-A systematic investigation to identify the rates, reasons, triggers, predictors and outcomes of readmission to acute care from rehabilitation in collaboration with the University of Sydney.
+A systematic investigation to identify the rates, reasons, triggers, predictors and outcomes of readmission to acute care from rehabilitation in collaboration with the Susan Wakil School of Nursing and Midwifery, University of Sydney.

-A student project in collaboration with the University of Sydney to systematically examine unit specific patient deterioration.
+A student project in collaboration with the Susan Wakil School of Nursing and Midwifery, University of Sydney, to systematically examine unit specific patient deterioration.

 Dr Julie Pryor, Nursing Research and Development Leader, Royal Rehab, and Dr Murray Fisher, University of Sydney, supervised this two-phase grounded theory study which was undertaken by Mark Baker for the award of Doctor of Philosophy.
 The project sought to identify and make visible male nurse practice in inpatient rehabilitation in Australia.
 The findings will enable better understanding of male nurse practice and will be invaluable in the preparation of the next generation of nurses.